vladislavkruglikov/LilDataScientist/README.md

   <td width="50%">

   <br><h3 align="center">Education<br><br></h3>
-   * *I am currently studying for a bachelor's in applied mathematics and computer science at Financial University under the Government of the Russian Federation*
+   * *I am currently studying for a bachelor's degree in applied mathematics and computer science at Financial University under the Government of the Russian Federation*

   </td>